Herbert Bignall

 Herbert James Bignall (28 January 1906 – 30 October 1989) was a British long-distance runner.
 He competed in the marathon at the 1928 Summer Olympics.
 He also competed in the marathon at the 1930 British Empire Games for England and was a carpenter by trade.
+He was a torchbearer for the 1948 Summer Olympics torch relay, carrying the flame from Nutfield Police Station to the Warwick Hotel, Redhill.

+Bignall was a founder of the Rothery Athletic Club, which later became known as the Redhill and Reigate Athletics Club.
+He was a member of the Highgate Harriers and served as President of the Surrey Amateur Athletics Association.

+Bignall and his wife, Betty, had a son and three daughters.